 If you’re too anxious to head outdoors, consider downloading one of the best meditation apps for anxiety instead.
 Meditation puts a keen focus on deep breathing (in a similar to the Relaxation Response), and is a popular tool for getting to grips with anxiety, as we discover below.

 Long-term anxiety is exhausting.
 It can affect your sleep, happiness, relationships and work, and can undermine your self-confidence.
 As scary as it can be when you’re in the middle of it, for the most part anxiety disorders are treatable with professional help.
 When we learn how to stop worry from dominating our thoughts, life becomes a little easier again.
 Joy starts finding its way back in, and we start living with more ease.

 Remember what it was like to feel truly relaxed?
 Anxiety and resulting stress often get in the way of that.
 They can make you feel physically tense and on edge, but with the right tools, such as CBT, talking therapy or medication, you can get a handle on it.

-Johanna Scheutzow, MSc in Organizational Psychiatry and Psychology, King's College London, says that anxiety disorders are, "the most frequent mental health conditions worldwide.
-We probably all know someone who has struggled with anxiety symptoms, as one in three people is affected at some point in life."
+We spoke to Johanna Scheutzow, MSc in Organizational Psychiatry and Psychology, King's College London, who tells us that anxiety disorders are, "the most frequent mental health conditions worldwide.
+We all know someone who has struggled with anxiety symptoms, as one in three people is affected by anxiety at some point in life."

-Through her work as a Business Psychologist with Thrive, a mental wellbeing platform that supports over two million people globally, with tools to help us deal with anxiety and stress, as well as screening for mental health conditions, Scheutzow is familiar with the effects of anxiety disorders and how to manage them.
-Before we can learn how to do that for ourselves, we first need to understand what anxiety is, and recognize how it feels in our minds and bodies when we’re experiencing anxiety.
+Through her work as a Business Psychologist with Thrive, a mental wellbeing platform that supports over two million people globally, with tools designed to help people learn how to stop anxiety and stress from overtaking their lives, Scheutzow is familiar with the effects of anxiety disorders and how to manage them, as we discuss throughout this feature.

 What is anxiety?